Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Model Fitting

+\begin{itemize} \item \textit{Monte Carlo Newton Raphson (MCNR)}: If the linear predictor is linear and additive in the data and parameters, then we can use the explicit formulation:

-where, as before, we use the first-order approximation (with or without attenutation), $W(\theta,\mathbf{u}) = \text{diag}\left( \left(\frac{\partial h^{-1}(\boldsymbol{\eta})}{\partial \boldsymbol{\eta}}\right)^2 \text{Var}(\mathbf{y}| \mathbf{u})\right)$. \end{enumerate} For both methods, the expectations are with respect to the random effects.
+where the expectations are with respect to the random effects.
 We estimate the expectations using the realised samples from the MCMC step of the algorithm.
-For MCEM the estimate is calculated in a straightforward way by calculating the sum over $n$ and $m$ of the log-likelihood and dividing by $m$.
-Both the inner and outer loops of this sum can be parallelised to provide performance gains.
-We can similarly parallelise the sums to calculate the expectations for MCNR.
-For maximisation of the likelihood (or rather minimisation of the negative log likelihood), we use the BOBYQA algorithm, a numerical, derivative free optimser that allows bounds for expectation maximisation \citep{powell2009bobyqa}.
-We provide a \proglang{C++} interface to the BOBYQA algorithm in the \proglang{R} package \pkg{rminqa}.
+For many GLMMs, the likelihoods can be multimodal \citet{Searle1992}, which means the MCNR algorithm may fail to converge at all. \item \textit{Monte Carlo Quasi-Newton (MCQN)}: As the gradient is relatively inexpensive to calculate, one can make use of quasi-Newton algorithms, including L-BFGS. \item \textit{Monte Carlo Expectation Maximisation (MCEM)}: We use the BOBYQA algorithm, a numerical, derivative free optimser that allows bounds for expectation maximisation \citep{powell2009bobyqa}. \end{itemize}